AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 ### Manage chat group ownership and admin

 1. Transfer the chat group ownership.
-The chat group owner can transfer the ownership to the specified chat group member.
-Once the ownership is transferred, the original chat group owner becomes a group member.
+The chat group owner can transfer ownership to the specified chat group member.
+Once ownership is transferred, the original chat group owner becomes a group member.
 All the other chat group members receive the `changeOwner` callback.

 2. Add chat group admins.
 The chat group owner can add admins.
 Once added to the chat group admin list, the newly added admin and the other chat group admins receive the `addAdmin` callback.